 4. Stay in touch with people

 From the moment you come into contact with someone, you are making an impression.
-You want to come across as a friendly and competent professional instead of stressed or angry.
+You want to come across as a friendly, competent professional rather than stressed or angry.

 We work with people we know, trust and like.
-The first 2 take some time, however the last one can happen instantly.
+The first two take some time, however, the last one can happen instantly.
 Smile!
 Too often, we focus on the immediate task before us, whatever that happens to be, and forget that our face shows whatever frustration, stress, urgency, or irritation we are experiencing.
-We may be puzzling out how we will accomplish something, but the picture our expression paints tells a different story.
+We may be puzzling out how to accomplish something, but the picture our expressions paint tells a different story.

 Smiling makes you appear approachable, friendly and engaging.
-Not every connection leads to business, but your positive impression may be recalled down the road, and it will help you stand out.
+Not every connection leads to business, but your positive impression may be recalled down the road and help you stand out.

 Tip 2: Talk to people